Alta Ski Area: Recent Developments

 Alta installed its first triple in 1991, by upgrading the Germania double chair.
 The resort began adding a developed snowmaking infrastructure in 1996, and the ski area continues to develop and refine the process.
-The late 1990s and early 2000s were marked with further modernization.
+The late 1990s and early 2000s were marked by further modernization.
 In 1999 the Sunnyside lift was replaced with a detachable triple chair, the resort's first detachable chairlift.
 Two years later the Supreme chair was upgraded to a triple, and the Sugarloaf chair was replaced with a detachable quad.
 In the summer of 2004, the Collins double lift and Germania triple lifts were replaced with a single two-stage detachable quad going from the base of the former Collins lift to the top terminal of the former Germania lift.
 During the 2007–08 season, Alta introduced a new Axess RFID electronic lift ticket system, similar to that of the Solitude Ski Resort.
 During the 2008–09 season, Alta added a conveyor system at the start point of the Supreme lift that assists skiers in loading.
 Alta added safety bars to Sunnyside in 2010 and to Collins, Sugarloaf, and Supreme in the summer of 2011.
 For the 2017–18 season, Leitner-Poma built a high speed quad that replaced the former Supreme and Cecret lifts, extending from the Sugarloaf base area to the top terminal of the former Supreme lift.
 For the 2022-23 season, Leitner-Poma constructed a high speed six pack to replace the Sunnyside and Albion lifts.

 Future Developments

 The ski area is in the process of planning for the next several years.
-Many of the decisions will be made as the Mountain Accord process evolves.
-This involves a tram to the top of Mt.
+Proposed developments include a tram to the top of Mt.
 Baldy, a lift from the Sugar Bowl to Sugarloaf Pass, and improvements to parking.

-As of 2022, the resort has one high speed six pack, three high speed quads, one fixed grip quad, one triple chairlift, one double chairlift, and five surface tows.
-The terrain is classified as 15% Beginner, 30% Intermediate, and 55% Advanced.

 On January 15, 2014, a group called Wasatch Equality and four individual snowboarders filed a lawsuit in the United States District Court for the District of Utah against Alta Ski Area and the United States Forest Service, seeking to permanently disallow Alta from enforcing its anti-snowboarder policy and snowboarding ban.
 Alta Ski Area prevailed in the ruling and continues to exclusively serve skiers.

+Climate

+Sugarloaf Mountain (Utah), 11051 ft, is a high peak within the Alta Ski Area.
+Sugarloaf Mountain has a subalpine climate (Köppen Dfc), bordering on an Alpine climate (Köppen ET).
+There is no weather station at the summit, but this climate table contains interpolated data for an area around the summit.